D-Revane/PHP-Syntax-Guide/php-syntaxGuide.md

 ### Foreach Loop

-Used to iterate over arrays.
+Used to itterate over arrays.

 	<?php